Honduras

 Corporate - Taxes on corporate income

-The CIT rate applicable to resident companies is 25% of net taxable income.
+The general corporate income tax rate is 25% of net taxable income.

-Foreign entities providing sea, land, or air transportation services in Honduras are required to determine a net taxable income equivalent to 10% of their total gross income derived from Honduran sources, to which the applicable income tax rate is applied.
+Foreign entities engaged in sea, land, or air transportation services are deemed to earn net taxable income equal to 10% of their gross income derived from Honduran sources.
+The applicable corporate income tax rate is then applied to such deemed taxable income.

 Minimum tax

-This rate is reduced to 0.50% for the following sectors: the production, distribution, or commercialization of cement, steel, and construction-related derivatives (excluding scrap metal sales and mining activities); public services provided by state-owned companies; pharmaceuticals and medicinal products for human use at the producer, importer, or distributor level; and the production, commercialization, or export of coffee.
+A reduced rate of 0.5% applies to taxpayers engaged in the production, distribution, or commercialisation of cement, steel, and construction-related products (excluding scrap metal sales and mining activities); public services provided by state-owned enterprises; pharmaceuticals and medicinal products for human use at the producer, importer, or distributor level; and the production, commercialisation, or export of coffee.

 Solidarity Contribution